mholt/PapaParse/README.md

 ### Is jQuery needed?

-Here's a little secret: you don't really need jQuery for this.
-Just pull out the `Parse` function embedded in the plugin and use its external interface.
+Actually, no. Just pull out the `Parser` function [embedded in the plugin](https://github.com/mholt/jquery.parse/blob/master/jquery.parse.js#L46).
+The jQuery plugin merely wraps this function which has no jQuery dependencies.

 I've packaged this as a jQuery plugin primarily for publicity and convenience.